ioannisa/SecuredAndroidPersistence/README.md

 implementation("com.github.ioannisa:SecuredAndroidPersistence:1.0.5")
 ```

-2. Add Jitpack as a dependencies repository in your `settings.gradle` (or at `app:build.gradle` for older Android projects) in order for this library to be able to download
+2. Add Jitpack as a dependencies repository in your `settings.gradle` (or at Project's `build.gradle` for older Android projects) in order for this library to be able to download
 ```kotlin
 repositories {
     google()